 For The Children’s School, that vision and implementation are not bold enough and don’t push far enough to do what we believe is necessary to prepare our children for a VUCA world.
 We want our children to be innovative but that mindset is not new to who we are.
 Impact and outcomes matter equally, if not more, than the means.
 To quote Bill Gates’ letter in the annual report of the Gates Foundation in 2011, “Innovation is the means and equity is the end goal.”
 So how is TCS producing innovators?
 What does innovation look like at TCS?

-is dedicated to social entrepreneurship, a new initiative that embeds entrepreneurial skills and mindset into our core curriculum.
-We are starting with our first eighth grade class, launched this school year.
+This Scout’s Report is dedicated to social entrepreneurship, a new initiative that embeds entrepreneurial skills and mindset into our core curriculum.
+We are starting with our first eighth-grade class, launched this school year.
 These 12 seniors will matriculate as entrepreneurs.
 They will leave TCS with the knowledge, attitude, and skills to bring their creative, problem-finding and problem-solving selves to any problem, big or small, to focus on impact and outcomes in their school or company or elsewhere.